-Teaching and Learning Lectures, tutorials, group discussions, participatory learning Methods/Activities activities, online learning activities, presentations, individual assignments, case studies and forum.
-Formative assessment (In-course): 30% At least three assessments for 30 Marks The assessments could take any forms such as classroom assignment, take-home assignment, quiz, presentations, case study and debate. e at area Summative Assessment: 70% Evaluation End of course written examination is of three hour duration Question paper contains two parts: Part I: It is compulsory.
-It contains 20 multiple choice questions for 20 marks Part II: Students are expected to answer four questions out of seven questions that may include several parts.
+Teaching and Learning Methods/Activities Lectures, tutorials, group discussions, participatory learning activities, online learning activities, presentations, individual assignments, case studies and forum.
+Formative assessment (In-course): 30% At least three assessments for 30 Marks The assessments could take any forms such as classroom assignment, take-home assignment, quiz, presentations, case study and debate.
+Evaluation Summative Assessment: 70% Evaluation End of course written examination is of three hour duration Question paper contains two parts: Part I: It is compulsory.
+It contains 20 multiple choice questions for 20 marks Part II: Students are expected to answer the first question as a compulsory question (case study) and other three questions out of seven questions that may include several parts.
 The total marks for this part is 80.